FC Iberia 2010

 FC Iberia 2010 (საფეხბურთო კლუბი იბერია 2010) is a Georgian association football club based in Tbilisi.
-Following the 2024 season, they were promoted to Liga 4, the fourth tier of Georgian football.
+Following the 2025 season, they were promoted to Liga 3, the third tier of Georgian football.

 History

 Iberia 2010 was formed on 9 August 2010 by coach Gubaz Dolidze who has since been their manager.

 The team spent several years in Meore Liga up until 2016, when they came 5th which implied automatic relegation to the regional league.

 Each time during the next eight years Iberia 2010 finished in top half of the Regionuli Liga table, twice coming close to the 1st place.
 For instance, they missed out on title by two points only in 2018.

 In 2024, Iberia 2010 achieved their first ever promotion to a higher league.
 First, they came as runners-up in Group B and secured a play-off place.
 Following a narrow win over Aragvi-2 in semifinals, they beat Egrisi 4–1 in a final game of the tournament and advanced to Liga 4.

+The next year, the team managed to continue their winning streak.
+They topped the table for most of the season and as champions achieved a back-to-back promotion with three games still to play.